MILL-LX/pi-video-streamer/README.md

 ### Raspberry Pi Camera Python Package

-`--no-install-recommends` installs a slimmer package without some windowing dependencies, as would be suitable on Raspberry Pi OS Lite
+The following installs the picamera2 package including its dependencies such as a compatible version of numpy.
+The `--no-install-recommends` option installs a slimmer package without some windowing dependencies, as would be suitable on Raspberry Pi OS Lite.

 ```bash
 sudo apt install python3-picamera2 --no-install-recommends